tarkov-database/tarkov-database-rs/README.md

 # tarkov-database-rs

-Rust library provides low level bindings for the Tarkov Database API
+Rust library provides low level bindings for the [Tarkov Database API](https://github.com/tarkov-database/rest-api)

+**Currently only used for internal purposes and incomplete.**